DynamoMTL/shopify-pipeline/README.md

 ## Using the Tool

 ### Not Global
 There are [various compelling reasons](https://www.smashingmagazine.com/2016/01/issue-with-global-node-npm-packages/) why we should not rely on global npm packages.
-And as such, we advise you to not do so when using Pipeify.
+And as such, we advise you to not do so when using Shopify Pipeline.

-To have access to Pipeify's CLI commands, you then have two options:
+To have access to Shopify Pipeline's CLI commands, you then have two options:
 - In the terminal, append the path to your local package to the command like so: `./node_modules/bin/pipeify command`
 - In the `package.json` file, you can create yarn/npm scripts to proxy the commands, like this:
     ```